 article:expiration_time- datetime - When the article is out of date after.

-article:author- profile array - Writers of the article.
+article:author- profile array - Author of the article.

 article:tag- string array - Tag words associated with this article.

 This Social Media Meta Tags integration empowers you to define a featured image, page title, description, and URL for optimal representation when sharing your site on social media platforms Facebook and Twitter.
 They rely on these parameters extracted directly from your website.
 By utilizing this integration, you gain complete control over the content they extract from your post.

 To begin, enter your Facebook App ID.
 If you're unsure how to find it, check out this helpful blog post.
 Next, you have the option to add your Facebook Admin ID.
 This blog post will guide you through the process of finding it.
 Additionally, you can include your Facebook Page ID to connect your web content to your Facebook page.
 Learn more about this process here.

 Twitter Card-related tags: